-Whole-Cell Uptake of HCQ Is Proportional to Basal Lysosomal Volume Fraction.
-The in vitro PK of HCQ was assessed in four human breast cancer (hBC) cell lines-MDA-MB-231, MDA-MB-468, T47D, and MCF7-by collecting total cell homogenate at 1, 5, 15, 30, 60, 240, and 1440 minutes after incubating with 10 μ M HCQ.
-This concentration of HCQ was chosen because it is within the upper range of clinically achievable plasma C{max} concentrations.
-HCQ concentration within the whole cell was determined by normalizing total HCQ in the homogenate to the total cell volume in the homogenate outlined in Supplemental Fig. 1.
+Whole Cell Uptake of HCQ is Proportional to Basal Lysosomal Volume Fraction

+The in vitro PK of HCQ was assessed in 4 human breast cancer cell lines (hBC), MDA-MB-231, MDA-MB-468, T47D, and MCF7 by collecting total cell homogenate at 1, 5, 15, 30, 60, 240, and 1440 minutes after incubating with 10μM HCQ.
+This concentration of HCQ was chosen as it iswithin the upper range of clinically-achievable plasma C{max} concentrations.
+HCQ concentration within the whole cell was determined by normalizing total HCQ in the homogenate to the total cell volume in the homogenate outlined in Supplemental Figure 1.
 We observed different concentration levels of HCQ for each cell line, which mostly followed the ranking of MDA-MB-231 > MDA-MB-468 > T47D > MCF7 (Fig. 1A).
-For all four hBC lines, the HCQ total cellular concentrations increased the longer the cell lines were exposed to the drug, up to total cellular concentrations peaking between 0.58 and 2.67 mM, which were 58-267 times the extracellular concentration of HCQ, and are consistent with steady-state partition coefficients of HCQ tissue:plasma from previous in vivo studies (McChesney et al., 1967; McChesney, 1983; Wei et al., 1995).
+For all 4 hBC lines the HCQ total cellular concentrations increased the longer the cell lines were exposed to the drug up to total cellular concentrations peaking between 0.58-2.67mM, which were 58-267x the extracellular concentration of HCQ, and are consistent with steady-state partition coefficients of HCQ tissue:plasma from previous in vivo studies (McChesney et al., 1967; McChesney, 1983; Wei et al., 1995).

-As acidic organelles are suggested to account for a majority of cellular distribution of diprotic lipophilic compounds, we investigated the total lysosomal volume fraction of each cell line using the microscope imaging methods outlined in Supplemental Fig. 2.
-We observed lysosomal percent volume of total cellular volume ranging from $0.50\% \pm 0.19\%$ in MCF7 cells to roughly $3.67\% \pm 1.09\%$ in MDA-MB-231 cells (Fig. 1B), which followed roughly the same trend as total cellular uptake of HCQ based on AUC{0-24 hour} (Fig. 1C).
-Overall, mean total cell uptake concentrations of HCQ showed a significant

-Pearson correlation with lysosomal volume fraction for time points 5, 15, 30, 60, 240, and 1440 minutes (Fig. 1D).
-The 1-minute time point was not significant, likely due to insufficient time for HCQ to diffuse into the lysosomal compartment.
-Total exposure to HCQ, as calculated by $AUC{0-24 \text{ hour}}$, also had a strong correlation (P = 0.032, $R^2 = 0.936$) with cellular lysosomal volume fraction (Fig. 1E).
+As acidic organelles are suggested to account for a majority of cellular distribution of diprotic lipophilic compounds, we investigated the total lysosomal volume fraction of each cell line using microscope imaging methods outlined in Supplemental Fig. 2.
+We observed lysosomal percent volume of total cellular volume ranging from $0.50 \pm 0.19\%$ in MCF7 cells to roughly $3.67 \pm 1.09\%$ in MDA-MB-231 cells (Fig. 1B), which followed roughly the same trend as total cellular uptake of HCQ based on AUC{0-24hr} (Fig. 1C).
+Overall, mean total cell uptake concentrations of HCQ showed a significant Pearson correlation with lysosomal volume fraction for timepoints 5, 15, 30, 60, 240, and 1440 minutes (Fig. 1D).
+The 1 minute timepoint was not significant, likely due to insufficient time for HCQ to diffuse into the lysosomal compartment.
+Total exposure to HCQ, as calculated by AUC{0-24hr}, also had a strong correlation (P=0.032, R2=0.936) with cellular lysosomal volume fraction (Fig. 1E).

-Basal Lysosomal PK Model of HCQ Accounts for Uptake by Adjusting Lysosomal Volume Fraction.
-To further investigate the in vitro PK of HCQ in the four hBC lines, we used a base PK model of lysosomotropic drug uptake (Trapp et al., 2008; Kornhuber et al., 2010) and modified it to be specific to the four cell lines in the study with experimentally determined lysosomal volume fractions.
-HCQ in vitro PK was modeled as a diffusion-based three-dimensional system in which net flux of HCQ across membranes is driven by the permeability of each ionization state, and ionization state (0, 1^+ , 2^+) is a function of pH described by the Henderson-Hasselbalch activity ratio.
-The model consisted of three compartments representative of in vitro settings: culture media, cytosol, and lysosomes (Fig. 2A).
+Basal Lysosomal PK Model of HCQ Accounts for Uptake by Adjusting Lysosomal Volume Fraction

+To further investigate the in vitro PK of HCQ in the 4 hBC lines we used a base pharmacokinetic (PK) model of lysosomotropic drug uptake (Trapp et al., 2008; Kornhuber et al., 2010), and modified it to be specific to the 4 cell lines in the study with experimentally determined lysosomal volume fractions.
+HCQ in vitro PK was modeled as a diffusion-based 3-D system where net flux of HCQ across membranes is driven by the permeability of each ionization state, and ionization state (0, 1+, 2+) is a function of pH described by the Henderson-Hasselbach activity ratio.
+The model consisted of 3 compartments representative of in vitro settings, which include culture media, cytosol, and lysosomes (Fig. 2A).
 Trafficking between compartments was driven by net flux.
-The lysosomal compartment had a dynamic pH (ApH) term that was a function of lysosomal HCQ concentration, as HCQ is suggested to neutralize the acidic lysosomal pH.
+The lysosomal compartment had a dynamic pH (ΔpH)

+term that was a function of lysosomal HCQ concentration, as HCQ is suggested to neutralize the acidic lysosomal pH.
 Model parameters are listed in Supplemental Table 1.